Data-Prompt Co-Evolution: Growing Test Sets to Refine LLM Behavior: Related Work

 \subsection{Data Iteration and Test-Driven Development}

-A large body of HCI work argues that the importance of datasets in ML development.
+A large body of HCI work argues that the importance of datasets in machine learning development.
 Chameleon~\cite{hohman2020understanding} shows how practitioners can attribute performance changes to data, comparing features, splits, and successive dataset versions through interactive visualizations.
 A series of interview studies further document the difficulty and iterative nature of data work in machine learning development in practice~\cite{sambasivan2021everyone, holstein2019improving, crisan2021fits, qian2025llm}.

 Behavioral testing frameworks operationalize this stance by turning errors into executable tests.
-CheckList~\cite{ribeiro-etal-2020-beyond} provides a tooling to ideate perturbations and generate broad suites of checks, showing that teams uncover substantially more actionable bugs than with ad-hoc evaluation.
-There also exist the use of a domain-specific language to define precise error groups and run counterfactual rewrites~\cite{wu2019errudite, wu2020tempura}.
+CheckList~\cite{ribeiro-etal-2020-beyond} provides tooling to ideate perturbations and generate broad suites of checks, showing that teams uncover substantially more actionable bugs than with ad-hoc evaluation.
+There is also prior work that uses domain-specific languages to define precise error groups and run counterfactual rewrites~\cite{wu2019errudite, wu2020tempura}.
 Zeno~\cite{cabrera2023zeno} develops an interactive web UI to slice data, specify behaviors, and track results across tasks.
-AdaTest~\cite{ribeiro2022adaptive} takes human feedback to generate unit tests for debugging NLP models.
-We adopt the behavioral stance by creating slices from incorrectly generated examples, but center policy-boundary ambiguity with LLM generation, and let users compare new versions to older ones for assessment as well.
+However, these frameworks primarily operate on static datasets or require significant manual effort to formulate test cases.